-If a child has a specific medical condition e.g. diabetes, epilepsy, asthma or allergy, class teachers will be informed by the school secretary and his/her name will be added to the list on the First Aid cupboard front.
-Support staff will likewise be informed.
+If a child has a specific medical condition e.g. diabetes, epilepsy, asthma or allergy, class teachers and support staff will be informed by the Office and his/her name will be added to the list on the First Aid cupboard front.